Mrian07/Proyeksi/docs/installation-and-operations/installation-faq/README.md

 There are two different types of emails in ProyeksiApp: One sent directly within the request to the server (this includes the test mail) and one sent asynchronously, via a background job from the backend.
 The majority of mail sending jobs is run asynchronously to facilitate a faster response time for server request.

-Use a browser to call your domain name followed by "health_checks/all" (e.g. https://myopenproject.com/health_checks/all).
+Use a browser to call your domain name followed by "health_checks/all" (e.g. https://myproyeksiapp.com/health_checks/all).
 There should be entries about "delayed_jobs_backed_up" and "delayed_jobs_never_ran".
 If PASSED is written behind it, everything is good.

 If the health check does not return satisfying results, have a look if the background worker is running by entering `ps aux | grep jobs` on the server.
 If it is not running, no entry is returned.
 If it is running an entry with "jobs:work" at the end is displayed.

-If the worker is not running please try a restart with `sudo openproject restart worker`.
+If the worker is not running please try a restart with `sudo proyeksiapp restart worker`.
-If that doesn't help it could be that the worker is scaled to 0 for some reason, so please try `sudo openproject scale worker=1`.
+If that doesn't help it could be that the worker is scaled to 0 for some reason, so please try `sudo proyeksiapp scale worker=1`.
-If that doesn't help either, please have a look at your [logs](../operation/monitoring), which are accessible with `sudo openproject logs`.
+If that doesn't help either, please have a look at your [logs](../operation/monitoring), which are accessible with `sudo proyeksiapp logs`.

-Another approach would be to restart ProyeksiApp completely, especially after changing the configuration of your SMTP server: `sudo openproject restart`.
+Another approach would be to restart ProyeksiApp completely, especially after changing the configuration of your SMTP server: `sudo proyeksiapp restart`.

 ### How can I enable ProyeksiApp on boot?